 How Can You Tell If A Fence Post Is Buried Too Deep?

-Fence posts are important for providing support for your fence, but if they're buried too deep, they can actually weaken the fence.
-There are a few telltale signs that you buried too deep a fence post.
+Fence posts are important for supporting your fence, but if they're buried too deep, they can weaken the fence.

 - First, take a look at the post itself.
 If it's buried more than two-thirds of its length, it's probably too deep.
 You should also look for signs of damage to the post or the surrounding ground.